salesforce/einstein-platform/documentation/docs/voice/voice-tips.md

 # Tips for Running the Agentforce Voice Guide

 This is a companion to [Build a Voice Agent with Agentforce](./voice-intro.md).
-It collects the things that make the guided walkthrough smoother: how to pause and pick back up, how to keep it fast, and how to use the packaged skills to build for your own use case.
+It explains how to make the guided walkthrough smoother: how to pause and pick back up, how to keep it fast, and how to use the packaged skills to build for your own use case.

 ## Pick up where you left off